DataDog/documentation/content/en/containers/guide/cluster_agent_autoscaling_metrics.md

 - [Autoscaling with DatadogMetric Queries](#autoscaling-with-datadogmetric-queries)
 - [Autoscaling without DatadogMetric Queries](#autoscaling-without-datadogmetric-queries)

 Datadog recommends utilizing the `DatadogMetric` option.
 While this does require an additional step of deploying the `DatadogMetric` CustomResourceDefinition (CRD), this provides a lot more flexibility in the queries performed.
-Alternatively you can have your HPAs use the native external metrics format, which the Cluster Agent translates into a Datadog metric query.
+Alternatively without the `DatadogMetric` queries your HPAs use the native Kubernetes external metrics format, which the Cluster Agent translates into a Datadog metric query.

 ## Autoscaling with DatadogMetric queries